 - Reading assignments and other homework, including the submission of lesson videos for critique

 - Certification testing to become an officially recognized Kaleidoscopes Book 1 teacher.
 Some students may require a second practicum year to be ready.

-The tuition includes up to 90 minutes per month of personal coaching and observing lessons taught by the participant.
+The tuition includes 45 minutes of personal coaching and 45 minutes of observing lessons taught by the participant each month.

 Prerequisite: Kaleidoscopes Book 1 Teacher Training.

 Wednesdays on the following dates (may be moved to a different weekday based on participant schedules).